 The tutorial framework provides wide-ranging and motivational opportunities for students to engage in themed activities including employability, national days, religious festivals, volunteering, progression and College/British values.
 Students have access to effective tutorials that focus on personal and emotional development and enable students to developed a broad range of skills, including self-confidence, resilience, self-awareness, reflection practice, critical thinking, enterprise, effective communication, and how to relate to others and integrate into the local community.
-Events to Support the Personal Development Tutorial Programme have been:
+Events to Support the Personal Development Tutorial Programme in 2021/2022 have been:

-External speakers/companies are invited in to support the PDP topics, to inform, motivate and engage.
+External speakers/companies are invited in to support the Personal Development Programme topics, to inform, motivate and engage.

 - British Values

 - The Skills Network

 - Odd Arts (Healthy Relationships) various events held over the year

 - GO2 (Drug and Alcohol service) open event

 - Safe Drive, Stay Alive

 - Radicalisation

 - Sexual Consent

 - Extreme Right-Wing Terrorism

 - County Lines

 - Emotional Health and Wellbeing

 - Online modules (Side by Side) are used to strengthen tutor input on Radicalisation/Extremism, Staying Safe Online, Critical Thinking and British Values, including apprentices who record their achievement in OneFile.

-- Kooth

-- Re-Align Futures -Wellbeing Champions Course

-- Lancashire mind -Drop ins / Mindfulness sessions.

-- Trans Awareness- speaker

-- National Coming out day Kevin Bazeley guest speaker Kevin Bazeley joined the RAF in 1985 and served as a Navigator on transport aircraft at RAF Brize Norton during the first Gulf War & later on anti-submarine aircraft at RAF Kinloss.
-He was administratively discharged in 1995 following his outing as being homosexual.

-- S.O.P.H.I.E Lancaster Foundation- Hate Crime

-Students benefit from a range of enrichment activities including the introduction of an LGBTQ+ support group which has been established, external guest speakers, educational visits and workshops which promote healthy lifestyles (including sexual health), personal (including online) safety, and emotional development, and help them make informed choices about healthy eating, fitness and their emotional and mental well-being.
+Students benefit from an inclusive range of enrichment activities including the introduction of an LGBTQI+ support group which has been established, external guest speakers, educational visits and workshops which promote healthy lifestyles (including sexual health), personal (including online) safety, and emotional development, and help them make informed choices about healthy eating, fitness and their emotional and mental well-being.